sethni/sethni/README.md

 ## Hi there 👋

+Subject: Coordination of Patching Schedule with AWS Cutover

+Hi [Recipient’s Name],

+As discussed over Teams, we noticed that the planned patching window overlaps with our AWS cutover night.
+Since the patching will be executed in a rolling fashion and only results in a partial outage, there is no expected impact to our activities.

+To help streamline both efforts, we kindly request if the patching can be initiated around 11:30 PM.
+This timing will allow our cutover activities to commence at 9:00 PM as scheduled, and by then we should be completed with the critical database activities.

+Please confirm if this adjustment can be accommodated.
+Your confirmation will help us align both change windows seamlessly.

+Thank you for your support and collaboration.

+Best regards,
+[Your Name]

 <!--
 **sethni/sethni** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.